-Service Component - 1) Modularized service-based applications that package and process together service interfaces with associated business logic into a single cohesive conceptual module.
-Aim of a Service Component is to raise the level of abstraction in software services by modularizing synthesized service functionality and by facilitating service reuse, service extension, specialization and service inheritance [CIO Council, FEA PMO]; 2) A Component; 3) One or more closely related Services.
-Within the context of the FEA SRM, a low-level software object/class does not qualify as a Service Component.
-A Service Component in the SRM has a clear functional business role and should be a shared resource for many enterprise users.
-(See Component and Service)
+Service Component-Modularized service-based applications that package and process together service interfaces with associated business logic into a single cohesive conceptual module.
+Aim of a Service Component is to raise the level of abstraction in software services by modularizing synthesized service functionality and by facilitating service reuse, service extension, specialization and service inheritance.
+See also Component and Service.